 For the miso sauce (marinade)

-- 1 tbsp Miso paste *
+- 1 tablespoon Miso paste *

-- 1 tbsp Indonesian soy sauce (sweet)
+- 1 tablespoon Indonesian soy sauce (sweet)

-- 2/3 tsp Worcester sauce (4 drops)
+- 1 tablespoon Worcester sauce (4 drops)

-- 1 tsp brown sugar
+- 1 teaspoon brown sugar

-- spring onion (optional) to serve
+- 1-2 small spring onion (optional) to serve

 - Wash and slice the aubergine in half lengthwise.
 Score in the flesh with a knife (see picture 1) cutting dip into in the flesh but making sure the skin does not get pierced.
 The diagonal cuts should be about 1.5 cm apart or not more than 1 inch (approx 2 cm).
 Repeat the same on the other side and with all the aubergine halves.
 Set aside.